Apple’s Screen Time API has some major issues

 .
 Do what should happen!

-Problem is: my app has never heard about this particular token before.
+Problem is: For now reason, iOS decides to randomly change tokens sometimes.
+So it can happen that my app has never heard about a particular token before.

-So it does not know which group of tokens it belongs to, it cannot check which ManagedSettingsStore
+Then it does not know which group of tokens it belongs to, and it cannot check which ManagedSettingsStore

 the app is actually blocked by – because in there, strangely the old tokens remain present.